Moholy-Nagy University of Art and Design: History

 The predecessor of the Moholy-Nagy University of Art and Design, the Hungarian Royal National School of Arts and Crafts, was founded in 1880 and operated under this name until 1944.
 Like other European Art Colleges, it evolved from a handicraft industry school, the Model Drawing School.
 Its founder and first director, Gusztáv Kelety declared the ‘educational support of a more artistic wood and furniture industry’ the aim of the new institution.
 The spirit of the school was fundamentally influenced by the Arts and Crafts Movement of Britain, as well as by Hungarian folklore.

 At first there was only one department, in which architectural drawing and design were taught.
-Goldsmithing and xylography classes started in 1883, while decorative painting and copperplate engraving classes began in 1884.
-The decorative sculpture class, uniting small sculpture and wood-carving, was established in 1885.
-In 1896, the school, which had been scattered in different parts of Budapest, moved to the new Museum of Applied Arts, and came under the directorship of Kamill Flitter.
+Goldsmithing, xylography, and decorative carving classes started in 1883, while decorative painting and copperplate engraving classes began in 1884.
+(Enameling and jewelry design were added under the goldsmithing department in 1895.)
+The decorative sculpture class, uniting small sculpture and wood-carving, was established in 1885, along with a statuette carving class.
+In 1899, an interior design course was added.

+In 1887 the school reorganized, changing the training program from a three-year course to a five-year course (with two years of foundational classes), and charging tuition for the first time, though poor students and those with scholarships could still attend free of charge.
+In 1896, the school, which had been scattered in different parts of Budapest, moved to the same building as the new Museum of Applied Arts, and came under the directorship of Kamill Flitter.
 The number of registered students at that time was 120.

+In the early 20th century further courses were added in carpet (1907), lacework (1907), and ceramics (1909), and in 1910 the woodcarving and copperplate engraving courses were combined under the new heading of graphic design.
+Women were allowed to take courses at the school officially beginning in 1911, and general education classes were introduced that year as well.

+During World War I a hospital operated out of the school, set up by teachers, students, and staff.
+By 1924 the school housed seven departments: interior design, decorative painting, decorative sculpture, graphic design, ceramics, goldsmithing and enameling, and textile design.